qaalabs/DE5M6/docs/day2/group-blaze.md

 - You have **25 minutes** to handle this incident

-<marK>At the end we will debrief by looking at all the messages you sent!</mark>
+<mark>At the end we will debrief by looking at all the messages you sent!</mark>

+---

+## Suggested Personas

+- **Incident Commander:** Coordinates overall response, makes key decisions
+- **Technical Lead:** Investigates root cause, determines fix options
+- **Communications Lead:** Handles stakeholder updates and messaging
+- **Business Impact Analyst:** Assesses downstream effects